 Keep in mind that these are stopgap measures.
 While they can be surprisingly durable, they aren’t meant to last forever.
 A permanent fix will ensure the joint is secure for the long haul.
 If you’re dealing with a significant leak or feel unsure about tackling it yourself, it’s always best to call for emergency plumbing services to prevent further water damage.

-Use a Pipe Repair Clamp
+Try a Pipe Repair Clamp

 A pipe repair clamp is one of the most reliable temporary fixes you can find.
 Think of it as a strong, secure bandage for your leaking pipe joint.
 These clamps consist of a sturdy metal sleeve with a rubber gasket on the inside.
 To use one, you simply open the clamp, position the rubber lining directly over the leak, and then tighten the bolts to secure it in place.
 The pressure from the clamp creates a tight seal that effectively stops the leak.
 You can find these at most hardware or plumbing supply stores, and they are a great item to have in your home repair kit for unexpected drips.

-Apply Epoxy Putty
+Patch It with Epoxy Putty

 For small, pesky leaks, epoxy putty is a fantastic solution.
 This two-part adhesive comes in a small tube that you knead together to activate.
 Once mixed, it has a clay-like consistency that you can mold directly over the leaking PVC joint, filling in any small cracks or gaps.
 The putty starts to harden within minutes and typically cures completely in about an hour, forming a rock-hard, waterproof seal that can withstand water pressure.
 It’s an excellent, durable fix for minor issues.
 If you find the damage is more extensive than a small drip, it might be time to explore professional plumbing services.

-Wrap with Rubber Tape
+Wrap It with Rubber Tape

 Another incredibly simple and fast fix is rubber or silicone repair tape.
 This isn’t your average electrical tape; it’s a special self-fusing tape that bonds to itself when stretched.
 To use it, you wrap it tightly around the leaking joint, stretching it as you go and overlapping each layer.
 The tape creates a seamless, waterproof pressure seal that can stop a drip in its tracks.
 For the best results, make sure to extend the wrap a few inches on either side of the leak.
 This method is perfect for tiny pinhole leaks and can help prevent future issues caused by temperature fluctuations, which is why proper pipe insulation is also so important.